santhoshkumarch/localhub_mobile/ICON_SETUP.md

-# Namma Chennai - App Icon Setup
+# My gropu App - App Icon Setup

 ## Overview
 The app icon has been created with a red gradient background and white community circles, representing the social nature of the app.
 The design uses the app's primary color scheme (red #FF4444 to #CC0000) with gold accents.